 A couple of tables sat outside the entrance bathing under the yellow glow of yet more lamps.
 The bulbs had been changed from the usual glaring white to create ambience, anything to emulate the old environments where people used to drink and be merry.
-A makeshift military hospital down by the old eastside airstrip wasn't exactly the most accomodating of venues, but the stragglers that ended up here were damned if they weren't going to enjoy a pig roast and get drunk as if it was their last night on earth.
+A makeshift military hospital down by the old eastside airstrip wasn't exactly the most accommodating of venues, but the stragglers that ended up here were damned if they weren't going to enjoy a pig roast and get drunk as if it was their last night on earth.

-Kalen scrutinised the scene and made a mental note of all potential threats.
+Kalen scrutinized the scene and made a mental note of all potential threats.
 He would have to pass by pretty close to get to the armory on the other side of the compound.
-Fences locked him in and he didn't want to get caught doing anything out of the ordinary, anything that would jeopardise the mission given to him by the Voice.
+Fences locked him in and he didn't want to get caught doing anything out of the ordinary, anything that would jeopardize the mission given to him by the Voice.
 He made his way across the beaten up old runway trying his best to keep a low profile.

 Kalen acknowledged him without slowing down and continued to walk briskly towards the corner of the Mess Hall.
-The people sitting at the oudoor tables tracked the hoodlums coming their way.
+The people sitting at the outdoor tables tracked the hoodlums coming their way.
 They were all too familiar with their antics.
-Couldn't they have one peaceful night without these miscreant Sentient wannabe jerkoffs ruining it for everyone else.
+Couldn't they have one peaceful night without these miscreant Sentient wannabe jerk offs ruining it for everyone else.
 No wonder families with kids were not allowed into places like this.

 "Hey!
 Big guy.
 We're talking to you."
 The alpha leader continued his harassment in a mocking sing-song voice.